 her son, and the repercussions of her actions when he lands himself

-Selected for the Cannes Critics' Week, this visually innovative
+Selected for Selected for Critics' Week at Cannes, this visually

-debut feature is a sensitive portrait of a Scottish town wracked
+innovative debut feature is a sensitive portrait of a Scottish town

-with grief following a fishing accident, and the repercussions for
+wracked with grief following a fishing accident, and the

 Cannes Competition contender Grigris is a superb humanist